 How many times have you seen somebody advertise on social media about putting their pet(s) up for adoption?
 Initially, the excitement of getting a puppy or a kitten home knows no bounds.
 But after a few months or years, these exciting pets suddenly need a new home or are at the risk of being abandoned by their owners.
 Some common reasons for abandoning pets are illness, (destructive/dangerous) behavior, lack of money, relocation, the birth of a child or worse – boredom.
 Obviously, not every animal is fortunate enough to find a new home.
 If the pet is not adopted by somebody, it ends up with the risk of being abandoned.
 But, fortunate homeless and unwanted animals end up in hundreds of open-admission animal shelters across the U.S. that are staffed by professional, caring people.

-Americans’ love for their pets is apparent in dog parks and grooming parlors.
-Sixty-eight percent of U.S. households, or about 85 million families, own a pet, according to the 2017-2018 National Pet Owners Survey conducted by the American Pet Products Association (APPA).
-Approximately 6.5 million companion animals enter U.S. animal shelters nationwide every year.
-Of those, approximately 3.3 million are dogs and 3.2 million are cats according to an article published by ASPCA (American Society for the Prevention of Cruelty to Animals).
+Americans’ love for pets is obvious at pet parks and pet grooming centers.
+According to the 2017-2018 National Pet Owners Survey conducted by the American Pet Products Association (APPA), 68% of U.S. homes, or about 85 million households, own pets.
+Around 6.5 million companion animals are sadly forced to enter animal shelters in the U.S. each year.
+Out of those, dogs add up to 3.3 million while cats add up to 3.2 million according to an article published by ASPCA (American Society for the Prevention of Cruelty to Animals).
 Dogs relinquished to shelters tend to be between the ages of 5 months and 2 years.
-On a slightly happier note, the number of dogs and cats entering U.S. shelters annually has declined from approximately 7.2 million in 2011.
-The biggest decline was in dogs (from 3.9 million to 3.3 million).
-At these facilities, frightened animals are reassured, sick and injured animals receive treatment or a peaceful end to their suffering, and the animals’ living quarters are kept clean and dry.
+On a slightly happier note, the number of dogs and cats entering U.S. shelters annually has diminished from around 7.2 million in 2011.
+Dogs saw the biggest decline (from 3.9 million to 3.3 million).
+At these facilities, frightened animals are reassured, sick and injured animals are treated or given a peaceful end to their suffering.
+Their living areas are kept dry and clean.

 To be able to offer refuge to every animal in need, open-admission shelters must euthanize unadopted and unadoptable animals.
-The alternative—turning them away—is cruel and leaves the animals in grave danger.
-Each year, approximately 1.5 million shelter animals are euthanized (670,000 dogs and 860,000 cats).
-The number of dogs and cats euthanized in U.S. shelters annually has declined from approximately 2.6 million in 2011.
-This decline can be partially explained by an increase in the percentage of animals adopted and an increase in the number of stray animals successfully returned to their owners.
-Of the 1.5 million cats and dogs euthanized in shelters each year, approximately 80% are healthy and treatable and could have been adopted into new homes.
+The alternative—turning them away—is harsh, leaving them in grave danger.
+Every year, about 1.5 million animals living in shelters are euthanized (860,000 cats and 670,000 dogs).
+The number of animals euthanized in American shelters yearly has decreased from 2.6 million in 2011.
+This decline can be partially credited to the increase in the number of animals adopted and a rise in the number of strays returned safely to their owners.
+Of the 1.5 million cats and dogs euthanized in shelters each year, approximately 80% are treatable and healthy and are fit for adoption.

 The Humane Society of the United States reports that $2.5 billion are spent annually by humane organizations while animal control organizations spend between $800 million to $1 billion.

 What about the future of animals in the shelter?
 How many of them end up finding a good family to live with?
-As stated in an ASPCA report, about 3.2 million shelter animals are adopted each year (1.6 million dogs and 1.6 million cats).
-About 710,000 animals who enter shelters as strays are returned to their owners.
-Of those, 620,000 are dogs and only 90,000 are cats.
+As stated in an ASPCA report, about 3.2 million animals living in shelters are adopted every year (1.6 million cats and 1.6 million dogs).
+Around 710,000 animals who are admitted to the shelters as strays are successfully returned to their owners – only 90,000 are cats but 620,000 are dogs.

 Second chance pet ownership

 There are myths regarding dog shelters that are absolutely harming adoption rates and the dogs looking for forever homes.
 Adopting a shelter animal is easily one of the best ways that you can go about acquiring a new best friend.
 However, there are quite a few misconceptions about shelter animals, especially dogs that may turn people away from giving these loving creatures a second chance at life.
 1.6 million dogs are adopted from shelters each year by giving them a new chance at life.
-This is largely due to quite a few outreach programs being created to help shelters have more of a presence in their communities.
+This is mostly due to quite a lot of outreach programs being carried out to help the shelters have a presence in their neighborhood.
 The Humane Society reports that as of 2014, there were about 3,500 shelters and 10,000 rescue groups/sanctuaries in the U.S. It’s logical to believe that those numbers have increased quite a bit in the years following 2014.
-This massive amount of shelters does wonders in providing the necessary space to take in and find homes for the 3.3 million dogs entering shelters annually.
+This massive amount of shelters does wonders in providing the necessary space to first admit and then look for homes for the 3.3 million dogs that enter shelters yearly.
 The Humane Society reports that around a quarter of all dogs in shelters are purebred as opposed to mixed-breed.
 These purebred pups are frequently rescued from puppy mills or surrendered by families that purchased a pure-bred dog for whatever reason.
-A very common myth about shelter dogs is that they’re all old and on their last legs.
+A very popular myth about dogs living in shelters is that they are old and on their last legs.
 This couldn’t be further from the case!
 An overwhelming portion of the dogs that they take in every year is 2 years old or younger, and this is a case for most other shelters.
 Additionally, when you adopt from a shelter, there’s a very good chance that the dog you’re adopting has been seen and thoroughly checked out by a veterinarian.
 If a problem is identified in a dog, it will either be dealt with at the shelter or will be made very known by the shelter itself.
-All dogs will develop illnesses or problems during their lifetimes.
-However, adopting a dog from a shelter is actually one of the safest ways to get a dog since they’ve been inspected – not just raised and sold like puppy mill dogs.
+All animals will face illnesses or health issues in their lifetime.
+But, adopting an animal from a shelter is one of the most dependable and safest ways to get a pet since they’ve been inspected – not just raised and sold like puppy mill dogs.

 Supporting shelters fights animal cruelty